-- 1. Log into your switch management page (see "Access your switch management page" on page 7). - 2.
+- 1. Log into your switch management page (see "Access your switch management page" on page 6). - 2.
 Click on Network, click on VLAN, and click on Private. - 3.
-To configure Private VLAN Settings, perform the following procedure: - Set the Source Port to one of the following choices from the pull-down menu: All, 01-05 - Click on the Forwarding Ports ratio button that applies to your configuration. - Click Add to add the new entry, or Delete to delete the entry for the selected Source Port.
+To configure Private VLAN Settings, perform the following procedure: - Select the Source Port to one of the following choices from the pull-down menu: All, 01 - 08 - Click on the Forwarding Ports ratio button that applies to your configuration. - Click Add.